votingworks/arlo-cvr-encryption/README.md

 of encrypted ballots and their associated proofs, as well as the tallies and their decryptions.

+- A single encrypted ballot can easily become a megabyte of JSON.
+We write each ballot out to its own file.
+We map the ballot's unique id to a file within a subdirectory of prefixes (e.g., `b0001283` becomes `ballots/b0001/b0001283.json`).
+This ensures that we have no more than 1000 ballots per subdirectory.
+This sort of structure generally improves performance, because subdirectories with large numbers of entries can be slow to traverse.

-- Each subdirectory includes a file called `MANIFEST.json`, which includes the SHA256 hashes of its contents, as well as the hash of every subdirectory's manifest.
+- Each subdirectory also includes a file called `MANIFEST.json`, which includes the SHA256 hashes of its contents, as well as the hash of every subdirectory's manifest.
 This creates a Merkle-tree structure.
 Subsequent tools take the hash of the root manifest as an input and can then use this to validate any file read from this directory.